n1ghtdev/project-blog/README.md

 * page for adding new posts to blog
 * implementation of modal-window with redux
 * POST-request for blog posts
+* modal content, modal-error, redirect button

 TODO
 -----

 ### Front-end
-- [ ] modal content, modal-error, redirect button
+- [ ] blog categories redux store, container, components..
 - [ ] clean up in project structure
 - [ ] merge client and server folders into one, make client work with Maven *(optional)*
 - [ ] replace webpack-dev-server with expressjs and webpack-hot/dev-middleware *(optional)*
 ### Back-end
+- [ ] blog categories repository, service..
 - [ ] POST-request validation - check if data is not empty or not valid
 - [ ] connect DB